 You may get to Grande Prairie through various options such as by air, road, and railway.

 Major Road Routes in Grande Prairie

-At the west part of the city, the Grande Prairie Airport offers daily flights to Edmonton and Calgary.
-Air Canada and WestJet also operates direct flights to Calgary and Edmonton.
+In the west part of the city, the Grande Prairie Airport offers daily flights to Edmonton and Calgary.
+Air Canada and WestJet also operate direct flights to Calgary and Edmonton.